-So, you have a website and you already have Google Analytics setup and tracking data.
+So, you have a website and you already have Google Analytics setup and tracking your data.
 That’s a great start!
 But, you want to start tracking more.
 You want to find out who clicks what on your site and which elements are critical in the conversion process.
 You’d like to determine which campaigns are performing the best and sending qualified traffic to your site.

 UTM Tags are Used for External Sources

 Only use UTM tags on external links.
 Don’t use UTM tags on internal links that go from one page of your website, to another page on the same website.
 Adding UTM tags to internal links will override the original referrer source and medium.
 So, if a user got to your website from the source of Google, and then clicked on an internal link with a UTM tag that included a source of YourSite; Google Analytics would override the original referral source of Google, with the new referral source of YourSite.

 Does this mean you would never use a UTM tag on your website?
 No, you can use a UTM tag on a link on your website if it links to a different website.
 If it goes to a different website then it is an external link.
 You should know though, that this would not actually provide any Google Analytics data for you, unless you also own the other domain.
 To capture clicks on the link and collect data on the original website, you could add an event.
 If the site you’re referring to also needs to track this information you can still include the UTM tag.
 If the link on your website is an external link you can track it by using both a UTM tag and an event.
 The event will track the click under Behavior on your site, and the UTM tag will track the click under Acquisition on the site you sent the traffic to.

 It can get confusing to understand when and if you should add a UTM tag to a link on your own website.
 To help understand when it’s appropriate, refer to the flowchart below.